 Elise Tillinghast is the executive director of the Center for Northern Woodlands Education, and the managing editor of The Outside Story column.
 She lives in Thetford, Vermont with her husband Tig, daughter Lucy, son Turner and Fly the Dog.
 A former lawyer, Elise volunteers for several local nonprofits and helps out with the family sugaring business.
 She enjoys long walks in her woodlot, home to moose, bears and an ever-expanding beaver empire.

-As assistant director of the Center for Northern Woodlands Education, Dan provides grant writing, project development, and strategic planning support for our publications and programs.
+As associate director of the Center for Northern Woodlands Education, Dan provides grant writing, project development, and strategic planning support for our publications and programs.
 Before joining Northern Woodlands, he worked as a conservation biologist on regional efforts to enhance habitat for vulnerable wildlife populations.
 Dan is an Elective Member of the American Ornithological Society and a volunteer science educator at the Hartland Elementary School in Vermont.
 He lives in Hartland with his wife, Kathy, and their sons Remy and Nate.
 They enjoy being outside together, especially in streams, lakes, and swamps.

 Outside of her Northern Woodlands work, she has served on the board of Safeline, is a hospice volunteer, enjoys her survival-of-the-fittest flower gardens and learning from her kids.

 Amy's cabinetmaker husband Bill works in their hometown.
 She feels very fortunate to have a short commute to a job she loves in the place she feels most connected: a rural Northeastern town where there are thousands more trees than cars.

 Patrick White is the assistant editor of Northern Woodlands magazine.
 He has written about trees and woodlots for a number of different publications over the years and enjoys asking questions of the experts.
 Patrick's first memories of the woods are from going to work with his father, a (now retired) county forester in Vermont.
 He lives with his wife, Tamara, and son, Aidan, on a 60-acre woodlot and Christmas tree farm in Middlesex, Vermont.
 When not writing, editing, or shearing trees, Patrick is likely to be found at some sort of youth sports event.
 Or at home repairing something.